-In the case of LMOs, the economic impact (including environmental impact) should relate to the pest nature (injurious to plants and plant products) of the LMO.

-For LMOs, the following evidence should also be considered:

-- potential economic consequences that could result from adverse effects on non-target organisms that are injurious to plants or plant products - economic consequences that could result from pest properties.

-For more detailed guidance on the assessment of these characteristics, see section 1.1.5.
+- S2 In the case of LMOs, the economic impact (including environmental impact) should relate to the pest nature (injurious to plants and plant products) of the LMO. - S2 For LMOs, the following evidence should also be considered: - potential economic consequences that could result from adverse effects on non-target organisms that are injurious to plants or plant products - economic consequences that could result from pest properties. - S2 For more detailed guidance on the assessment of these characteristics, see Annex 3.